 India is a land of the oldest civilization in the world with its numerous sets of cults, rituals, customs, and traditions.
-As the history of this land can be dated back to thousands of years, it’s normal to have lost many of its original traditions.
-Therefore, they are either lost in time or have disconnected from our primeval beliefs.
+As the history of this land can be dated back to several thousands of years, it’s normal to have lost many of its original traditions.
+Today these traditions have either lost in time or disconnected from our primeval beliefs.

 Decline Of Old Traditions

 Many of the practicing traditions have seen a sharp decline in its popularity right after India’s independence.
 The original history and wisdom of the land had been severely suffered by various outside invaders as they somewhat forcefully left their own cultural impression on them.

 Thus even if you find a few of these old traditions being practiced in some remote corners of the country, they would have certainly lost their true significance.
 What we have now is a blend of several different traditions that no longer interconnect together.
 Simply put, they don’t share the common ancestry root anymore.
 In the article, I am going to discuss some of these advanced ancient traditions that are either no longer in practice or already have lost their value in the modern time.

 Education System Of Gurukul

 I often curse myself for selecting geography as a major in college.
 It had ruined three and a half years of my life without giving any real-life benefits.
 What it has given me though is a useless degree to show off my social standard as a graduate.
 Now five years later in 2021, when I try to analyze my past decisions, I find major flaws not only in my reasoning skills but in the present-day education system of India too, that somewhat plays a key role in wasting those years.

 You would be surprised to hear that there was once an education system in ancient India so advanced that it could even put our most sophisticated and respectful universities to shame.
 The education system was known as gurukula.
 It was a really advanced tradition in the area of teaching students.
 It was a place, much like boarding schools in modern times, where children used to get their entire education.